An Instagram account promised to plant a tree for every pet picture. 4 million posts later, where are they?

-As of Tuesday morning, there were more than 4.1 million posts from people sharing photos of their pets, using Instagram’s “Add Yours” interactive sticker feature, which rolled out globally last week.
+As of Tuesday morning, there were more than 4.1 million posts from people sharing photos of their pets, using Instagram’s “Add Yours” interactive sticker feature, which was introduced globally last week.

-When a user adds a sticker — or a label — to their Instagram story, anyone who sees it and taps the prompt can also contribute to the public content chain, allowing their followers to see it and do the same.
+When users add a sticker — or a label — to their Instagram stories, anyone who sees the posts and taps the prompt can contribute to the public content chain, allowing their followers to see the posts and do the same.

-In this case, the trend swiftly became every animal lover’s dream — a thread showcasing dogs on pool floats, dogs in Halloween costumes, dogs hiding under blankets and snoozing in their favorite spots.
+In this case, the trend swiftly became animal lovers’ dream — a thread showcasing dogs on pool floats, dogs in Halloween costumes, dogs hiding under blankets and snoozing in their favorite spots.
 There were images of a whippet wearing a raincoat, rescue puppies on sandy beaches.
 Fluffy kittens, hamsters.
 Even a donkey.

 But will 4 million trees be planted?
 Almost certainly not.
 Will any trees be planted?
 Unclear.